 Tell a story

-As venture capitalist Ben Horowitz put it, "Your company story is your company strategy."
+As venture capitalist Ben Horowitz puts it, "Your company story is your company strategy."
 Formulate your story, with a compelling protagonist, enough adversity and drama, various twists, and a greater, universal truth that everyone can relate to.
 Tell it at every possible occasion and use each time as an opportunity to refine.
 Only by doing so will your story evolve into a powerful narrative that others are compelled to be part of.

 Leaders are conveners.
-For us social animals nothing is more inspiring than face-to-face connection and the feeling of being part of something greater than ourselves.
+For us social animals, nothing is more inspiring than face-to-face connection and the feeling of being part of something greater than ourselves.
 An inspired organization is not unlike a tribe with its own secret rituals, shared values, and collective identity that informs its members' understanding of themselves.

 Inspiration is a bit like falling in love--with an idea, a concept, or a person.
 Your heart is overflowing, and you want to tell the whole world about it.
 The ability to fall in love, however, requires that one yield to imperfection and embrace vulnerability.
 We don't fall in love with something or someone perfect.
 This is why a leader who is never wrong and never fails will be respected but never loved.
 A leader who is always strong is not authentic.
 It is in moments of adversity and weakness when not only character shows but heart.

-As Chris Anderson tells in his book, Elon Musk won his staff over after the third failed launch of his SpaceX Falcon 1 rocket in 2008.
+As Chris Anderson relates in his book, Elon Musk won his staff over after the third failed launch of his SpaceX Falcon 1 rocket in 2008.
 Morale had hit rock bottom when he gathered his employees.
-Visibly moved, Musk told them, "I can assure you I will never, ever give up."
+Visibly moved, Musk told them, "I can assure you, I will never, ever give up."
 With these words he converted his colleagues into followers, and turned a project into a movement.

 Commitment matters, and convictions, too.
-Musk is a romantic, but that doesn't mean that he doesn't care about pressing global issues, as demonstrated by his prompt resignation from Trump's economic council after the U.S. President backed out of the Paris Climate Change Agreement.
+Musk is a romantic, but that doesn't mean that he doesn't care about pressing global issues, as demonstrated by his prompt resignation from Trump's economic council after the U.S. president backed out of the Paris Climate Change Agreement.

 Actions do not speak louder than words, but they make the right words even more inspiring.